redconfetti/atari-asm/doc/atari-platform.md

 [Back to Notes](./notes.md)

-Atari was founded in 1972, famous for the [Pong] arcade gane (1972).
+Atari was founded in 1972, famous for the [Pong] arcade game (1972).

 Pong and [Tank] arcade games both used hard wired circuitry.
 They did not use cartridges like the Atari 2600.
 Both games have similar objects.